zen-maker/zkOracle/README.md

 The off-chain service submit a job result.
 If the zk-SNARK verification is successful and there is no timeout, update the task status, save the result, and trigger the event.

+If the user sets a callback address, the result will be sent to this address.

 Off-chain services can submit tasks in batches.

 ### setJobToFail